demisto/content-docs/docs/concepts/demisto-sdk.md

 ### upload

-Use this command to upload an XSOAR entity to a Cortex XSOAR server.
-Be sure to set up the `DEMISTO_BASE_URL` and the `DEMISTO_API_KEY` prior to running this command in order to establish a connection between `demisto-sdk` and the XSOAR server.
+Use this command to upload an entity to a Cortex XSOAR or Cortex XSIAM.
+Be sure to set up the required [environment variables](#environment-variable-setup) prior to running this command in order to establish a connection between `demisto-sdk` and the XSOAR or the XSIAM server.

 #### Examples and Use Cases